 Bay windows are instantly recognizable.
 The long panes, convex layout, and wide view you get from bay windows are distinct from any other window, and thus need some special consideration when picking a window treatment.
 Minneapolis homeowners should consider window treatments that complement a bay window’s eye-catching geometry, protect your privacy, and look beautiful in your family room or living room.
 Lucky for us, there are a number of window treatments that can do all of these.

 The Sunburst recommendation for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both roman and cellular shades function well with bay windows because each shade covers an individual pane, giving you some flexibility in how much surface area you want covered.
 Similarly, plantation shutters can be installed on each separate pane on bay windows, but are able to give you even more adaptability in window coverage with the moving tilt-rod and louvers.

-The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
+The Sunburst recommendationfor tall & high ceiling windows: Motorized shades or plantation shutters.
 Automated shades can operate with the quick flip of a switch, eliminating any hassle whatsoever.
-Alternatively, with plantation shutters many homeowners opt to tilt the louvers to a single perfect position, and rarely if ever move them from that spot.
+Alternatively, with plantation shutters many homeowners opt to position the louvers in a single perfect position, and rarely if ever move them from that spot.
 Both window treatments solve the biggest problem of high ceiling windows!